-The MON subsystem has interfaces to the HIL and MCL subsystem for the transfer of the environmental data and for the control of the equipment.
-It interfaces to the INF subsystem for the provision of physical infrastructure, power and fiber connections, as shown in Figure 34 below.
+The MON subsystem has interfaces to:

+- a) The HIL and MCL subsystem for the transfer of the environmental data and for the control of the MON equipment. - b) The INF subsystem for the provision of physical infrastructure, power and fiber connections, as shown in Figure 34 below.
 Note that the power and ethernet connections may come from the closest antenna, but INF supplies the cabling.